evanx/component-validator/README.md

       max: 30
 ```

-Note that the content of the config metadata, and its use for defaulting and validation, must be specified by the component supervisor implementation.
+TODO: the content of the config metadata, and its use for defaulting and validation

 #### Declaring context props